Rozuo/Projects/README.md

  This is all the majority of my work done outside of my education of MacEwan University.
 In AFinal I do not own any of the art/sound assets.
 All code was implemented by myself in 2 weeks.

+# Capstone
+*Daemon Killer:*
+The capstone was made over the course of 3 months and was made by myself, Tyson H and Jacky H. It is a top-down horror game to give an old-school survival horror game feel.
+You play as a private investigator that is tasked with researching magical fluctuations coming from a mansion.
+The game plays with a semi-turn-based action system, as you run around avoiding enemies to wait for your turn to take action.

 # Hackthons
 *SpaceApps Challenge:*